 The following checklist should be considered as the minimum requirements for this position.
 Note that some of the tasks are one-time actions; others are ongoing or repetitive for the duration of the incident.

-Ensure welfare and safety of incident personnel Start recording activities/decisions on Activity log - ICS 214 Assess situation Determine/confirm Emergency Level and ensure AER has been consulted ($\underline{\text{See}}$ $\underline{\text{6.2}}$) • If Emergency Level is 2 or 3, ask your Manager to activate the Business Support Team Start ICS form 201 Establish an Incident Command Post Establish organization by filling Command and General Staff positions (ICS 201) • Confirm dispatch and arrival times of activated resources. • Confirm work assignments. • Ensure you sign into the ICP (ICS 211) Brief staff: • Identify incident objectives and any policy directives for the management of the incident. • Provide a summary of current organization. • Provide a review of current incident activities. • Determine the time and location of first Planning Meeting.
-Coordinate with key stakeholders via: • Liaison officer - First Nations, Government agencies and municipalities • ECC • Public Information Officer - Media, Internal Staff • Land - Landowner • In-person Deal with Media requests: • Media requests are to be sent to Corporate Communications. • Ensure Calgary Main Reception REDACTED and Corporate Communications are aware of the situation so calls can be handled appropriately
+Ensure welfare and safety of incident personnel

+Start recording activities/decisions on Activity log - ICS 214

+Assess situation

+Determine/confirm Emergency Level and ensure regulators have been consulted ( $\underline{\text{See 6.2}}$ )

+Start ICS 201

+Establish an Incident Command Post

+Establish organization by filling Command and General Staff positions ( ICS 201 ).

+• Confirm dispatch and arrival times of activated resources.

+• Confirm work assignments.

+• Ensure you sign into the ICP ( ICS 211 )

+Brief staff:

+• Identify incident objectives and any policy directives for the management of the incident.

+• Provide a summary of current organization.

+• Provide a review of current incident activities.

+• Determine the time and location of first Planning Meeting.

+Coordinate with key stakeholders via:

+• Liaison officer - First Nations, Government agencies and municipalities

+• ECC

+• Public Information Officer - Media, Internal Staff

+• Land - Landowner

+• In-person

+Deal with Media requests:

+- Media requests are to be sent to Corporate Communications. - Ensure Calgary Main Reception REDACTED and Corporate Communications are aware of the situation so calls can be handled appropriately